top of page

 Method

-2. Using the same saucepan, gently melt the butter and dark chocolate together over a low heat, stirring to mix.
+3. Using the same medium saucepan (no need to wash it) gently melt the butter and dark chocolate together over a low heat, stirring to mix.
 Remove from the heat when they are almost melted as they will continue to melt together off the heat.

-5. For the buttercream, use a hand-held electric whisk to beat the butter for a few minutes until light and fluffy.
-Add the icing sugar, a little at a time, and whisk on a medium–high until all the sugar has been added.
-Add the salt and vanilla, then gradually add the Baileys until the consistency is soft but stable, like toothpaste.
+6. To make the Baileys buttercream frosting, use an electric mixer to beat the butter for 2 minutes until light and fluffy.
+Add the icing sugar, a few spoonfuls at a time, mixing in between until all the icing sugar has been added.
+Add in the salt and vanilla, then gradually pour in the Baileys until the consistency of the buttercream is a soft and spreadable but it still holds its shape (similar consistency to toothpaste).

-6. Spoon or pipe on to the cooled brownies.
-Best served chilled, so keep in the fridge and remove 30 minutes before serving.
+8. These are best served chilled, so keep them in the fridge and remove 30 minutes before serving.

 Good to know: